ssardina-research/sarl-prolog-cap/README.md

-### 3 - SWI-Prolog Access via JPL or Mochalog
+### 3 - SWI-Prolog Access via JPL

-In this approach, we directly use SWI-Prolog via the JPL or Mochalog high-level infrastructure.
+In this approach, we directly use SWI-Prolog via the JPL high-level infrastructure.

 Here is some example code of JPL-based use (though for another application) in an elevator controller.
-Please observe the use of a module name to encapuslate the beliefset of the particular agent:
+Please observe the use of a module name to encapsulate the beliefset of the particular agent:

 ```
 #!java